tgrall/tgrall-old.github.io/source/_posts/2015-08-17-convert-csv-file-to-apache-parquet-dot-dot-dot-with-drill.markdown

+---
+layout: post
+title: "Convert a CSV File to Apache Parquet with Drill"
+date: 2015-08-17 13:07:00 +0100
+comments: true
+categories: drill parquet hadoop bigdata
+---

 A very common use case when working with Hadoop is to store and query simple files (CSV, TSV, ...); then to get better performance and efficient storage convert these files into more efficient format, for example [Apache Parquet](https://parquet.apache.org/).

 [Apache Parquet](https://parquet.apache.org/) is a [columnar storage format](https://en.wikipedia.org/wiki/Column-oriented_DBMS) available to any project in the Hadoop ecosystem.
 Apache Parquet has the following characteristics: